luckyhyosun/fullstackopen/README.md

 // Worker fetches all boxes from the warehouse const allNotes = await Note.find({})
 ```
+✴️ **Cluster** is a group of servers (computers) working together to store your data, in Mongo Atlas.

 ✴️ **Index** is, in most databases, a special data structure that improve query performance and enforce constraints (unique value).
 More specifically,
 + Speeds up queries – Instead of scanning every document in a collection, MongoDB can quickly find results using the index (like looking up a word in a book’s index instead of reading the whole book).